Gasterbuzzer/NewSafetyHelp/README.md

  - "caller_transcript" (Example: "Hello, I need help."): Transcript of the caller in text form.
  - "caller_image_name" (Example: "image.png"): Name of the image for the caller inside the same folder.
  - "caller_chance" (Example: 0.3): Chance that this entry replaces the caller.
 Must be between 0.0 and 1.0.
 (Or equal) (Default 0.1)
+ - "allow_calling_again_over_restarts" (Example: true, false): If the call is allowed to happen again upon restarting the game.
+Default is false.
+Thus when restarting the game, you cannot be called again by that entry.
+(Setting this to true, will reset previous save for it)

 ## Special Values
  - "replace_entry" (Examples: true, false): Replace Entry instead of adding it.